 On April 8, 1985, Mesa, the owner of approximately 13% of Unocal's stock, commenced a two-tier "front loaded" cash tender offer for 64 million shares, or approximately 37%, of Unocal's outstanding stock at a price of \$54 per share.
-The 'back-end" was designed to eliminate the remaining publicly held shares by an exchange of securities purportedly worth 354 per share.
-However, pursuant to an order entered by the United States District Court for the Central District of California and April 26, 1985, Mesa issued a supplemental proxy statement to Unocal's stockholders disclosing that the securities offered in the second-step merger would be highly supor dinated, and that Unocal's capitalization would differ significantly from its present structure.
+The "back-end" was designed to eliminate the remaining publicly held shares by an exchange of securities purportedly worth \$54 per share.
+However, pursuant to an order entered by the United States District Court for the Central District of California on April 26, 1985, Mesa issued a supplemental proxy statement to Unocal's stockholders disclosing that the securities offered in the second-step merger would be highly subordinated, and that Unocal's capitalization would differ significantly from its present structure.
 Unocal has rather aptly termed such securities "junk bonds".3

-Unocal exchange offer.
-We announced our decision to reverse in an oral ruling in open court on May 17, 1985 with the further statement that this opinion would follow shortly thereafter See infra n.
-5.
+This appeal was heard on an expedited basis in light of the pending Mesa tender offer and Unocal exchange offer.
+We announced our decision to reverse in an oral ruling in open court on May 17, 1985 with the further statement that this opinion would follow shortly thereafter.
+See infra n.5.